 In 186 regular season games over six seasons in the AHL, he notched 61 points (13 goals, 48 assists).
 Dufresne played for the Trois-Rivieres Draveurs and the Longueuil Chevaliers over four seasons in the Quebec Major Junior Hockey League during his junior career.

-Stephan Lebeau, 45, is in his first season as an Assistant Coach with the Hamilton Bulldogs.
+Stephan Lebeau, 46, is in his second season as an Assistant Coach with the Hamilton Bulldogs.
 Lebeau’s most notable experience as a coach comes from two seasons as head coach for the Quebec Major Junior Hockey League’s Victoriaville Tigres.

 Before his tenure with Victoriaville from 2004-2006, Lebeau’s first head coaching role was with the College Champlain Cougars of the Quebec Junior AAA Hockey League.
 After his time with the Tigres, Lebeau was head coach of the Magog Cantonniers in Quebec Midget AAA from 2006-2008, then head coach for Bishop’s College School from 2008-2013.

 Before going behind the bench, Lebeau had a prolific professional playing career in the National Hockey League, American Hockey League and Swiss leagues.
 After a dominant junior career that saw the centre notch 271 goals and 299 assists in 270 games with the Shawinigan Cataractes, Lebeau developed as a professional in the Montreal Canadiens organization.